KIRA009/formbuilder/README.md

 A small utility app to make and share forms and collect responses

 ## Installation
 - Make sure `python3.x` is installed in your system and the environment variables are properly configured.
-Download python <a href='[https://www.python.org/downloads/](https://www.python.org/downloads/)'>here</a>
+Download python [here](https://www.python.org/downloads/).

 - Install `virtualenv`